 Mass spectrometry has a number of applications in different fields like chemistry, biology, physics, clinical medicine and even space exploration.
 Mass spectrometry has gained popularity in various fields with high specificity and being increasingly utilized in the clinical laboratory and also in different research settings.
 This is used in proteomics, clinical medicine, drug discovery, geologic research for petroleum, Cancer screening and diagnosis, in environmental analysis, pharmaceuticals, forensic science analysis.

 Gas chromatography, liquid chromatography, ion mobility are used in mass spectrometry.
 GC/MS is used for smaller and volatile molecules like alcohols, benzenes, aromatics, and simple molecules such as fatty acids, steroids, hormones.
 Many compounds are impossible to analyze with GC/MS so LC/MS used to analysis of samples which are difficult to analyze.
 LC/MS expands the effective analytical use of mass spectrometry to a much larger number of organic compounds.
 CE-MS is used to identify clinically useful body fluid metabolites.
 CE-MS has now been developed into a strong system complementary to LC-MS. IMS is being more widespread in last 50 years and has several utilities as stand-alone instrument and also used for the detection of atmospheric compounds, explosives, petrochemical reagents, chemical warfare agents, and airport scanner devices.

-Session-5: Interpretation of Mass Spectrometry
+Session-5: Current research in Mass Spectrometry

 Session-6: Mass Spectrometry Software